 Latin is a classical language belonging to the Indo-European classification.
 It is the root and origin of many European languages.
-The oldest form of the language, Old Latin was spoken in the Roman Kingdom.
-Today it is the official language of the Vatican City and is fluently spoken by the clergy.
-It is also recognized as an official language in Poland.
+The oldest form of the language, Old Latin was spoken in the Roman Kingdom and is also considered to be the oldest written language.
+Today, it is the official language of the Vatican City and is fluently spoken by the clergy.
+It is also recognized as an official language of Poland.
 Several schools and educational institutions around the world offer Latin as a language course.

 Country: Official Language in 28 states

-Arabic was spoken as far back as the Iron Age by the people of Arabia.
-Today it is the official language of the entire Arab world and spoken by the diaspora across the globe.
+Arabic was spoken as far back as the Iron Age by the people of Arabia making it the oldest human language.
+Today, it is the official language of the entire Arab world and spoken by the diaspora across the globe.
 Like all languages, it has dialects and branches, however, the commonality is undeniable.
 The modern text of the language is derived straight from the Quran and is known as Classical Arabic, which is the base of Modern Standard Arabic.
-There are approximately 420 million Arabic speakers in the world today, certainly making it oldest language in the world that is still in use by a vast majority of population.
+There are approximately 420 million Arabic speakers in the world today, certainly making it oldest language on earth that is still in use by a vast majority of the population.

 Country: Republic of Ireland, Nothern Ireland

 Irish Gaelic is spoken by a minority of natives in Ireland today and known as a second language by many.
 It originates from the Celtic branch of Indo-European Languages.
 Primitive Irish had developed written text around 4th century AD, long before the advent of Latin text.
+Many consider it to be one of the world’s first languages spoken.
 Currently, Irish is recognized as the national language of the Republic of Ireland and officially a minority language in Northern Ireland.

 Country: Greece, Cyprus

 While Modern Greek has evolved considerably from the version used in ancient times, it still is one of the most historic living languages.
-There are over 34 centuries worth of records in the written word.
+You must add Greek to the list of oldest languages in the world as there are over 34 centuries worth of records in the written word.
 Today it is the official language of Greece and Cyprus.